 So, whether it’s accepting criticism or giving open access to customers about what goes behind their brand - transparency is about being authentic and giving customers all the information required to help them make an informed buying decision.

-Similar to responsibility, citizenship refers to how committed the brand is towards fulfilling their economic, legal, philanthropic and societal responsibilities.
+Like responsibility, citizenship refers to how committed the brand is to fulfilling its economic, legal, philanthropic, and societal responsibilities.

-The most effective way to evaluate this aspect is to read up on the brand’s corporate social responsibility (CSR) campaigns along with their outcomes.
+The most effective way to evaluate this aspect is to read up on the brand’s corporate social responsibility (CSR) campaigns and their outcomes.
 This information will generally be found on company websites and social media pages.

 Don’t get swayed by fancy CSR reports.

-Here’s a good explaining the keys of corporate social responsibility to help you understand what really matters
+Here’s a good explaining the keys of corporate social responsibility to help you understand what matters

 So, when you are writing your case study for college, you can consider these six crucial aspects while analyzing ethical considerations in marketing practices.

-If you still find yourself struggling with the assignment, we at Writers Per Hour would be glad to assist.
-Our case study writing experts will do extensive research and deliver original, well-written case studies.
-Our team of writers are subject-matter experts and can handle a wide range of topics.
+If you still struggle with the assignment, we at Writers Per Hour would be glad to assist.
+Our writing experts will research extensively and do well-written case studies for you.
+Our writers are subject-matter experts and can handle a wide range of topics.

-So, if you’re stuck, don’t hesitate to reach out to us for case study writing help!
+So, if you’re stuck, don’t hesitate to contact us for case study writing help!